Why is theater important for children?

 Experiential theater...

-allows students of every description to engage with their learning on levels both basic and sophisticated.
-It builds communication skills, encourages cooperation, and teaches critical thinking skills, all in the context of great fun and positive feedback.
+builds communication skills, encourages cooperation, and teaches critical thinking skills, all in the context of great fun and positive feedback.
 When this kind of direct involvement is applied to drama, the learning is enriched beyond measure.

-Belief in the value of hands-on learning...
+Belief in the value of play & hands-on learning...

 Why classics?